-Financial Liabilities Accounts payable and accrued liabilities Lease obligation Derivative liability Classification Financial liabilities at amortized cost Financial liabilities at amortized cost FVTPL
+Financial Liabilities Classification Accounts payable and accrued liabilities Financial liabilities at amortized cost Lease obligation Financial liabilities at amortized cost Derivative liability FVTPL

 Financial assets are derecognized when the contractual rights to the cash flows from the asset expire.
 Financial liabilities are derecognized only when the Company's obligations are discharged, cancelled or otherwise expire.
 On derecognition, the difference between the carrying amount (measured at the date or derecognition) and the consideration received (including any new asset obtained less any new liability obtained) is recognized in profit or loss.